 Supertone "Tulip Head" Mandolin

 This is a supertone (Sear's house brand before Silvertone) probably built by Regal, possibly in the 30's.
 Mahogany back and sides, original tuners and bridge, Walnut fingerboard, original frets.
-Easy player with bright but rich mahogany tone.
-With the original cardboard case, $325.00
+The instrument was completely rebuilt, neck re-set, braces glued.
+An easy player with bright but rich mahogany tone.
+A sweet instrument with the original cardboard case.

 Washington Style 24 Bano Uke